proddata/crate/docs/config/cluster.rst

    | *Default*: ``-1``
    | *Runtime*: ``yes``

-   Limits the number of shards that can be allocated per node. ``-1`` means unlimited.
+   Limits the number of shards that can be :ref:`allocated
+   <glossary-shard-allocation>` per node.
+A value of ``-1`` means unlimited.

-   Setting this to for example ``1000`` will prevent CrateDB from assigning more than 1000 shards per node.
+   Setting this to ``1000``, for example, will prevent CrateDB from assigning more than 1000 shards per node.
 A node with 1000 shards would be excluded from allocation decisions and CrateDB would attempt to allocate shards to other nodes, or leave shards unassigned if no suitable node can be found.